Sheena Bora murder case: Early life, family history, and personal life

 Sheena Das Bora was born to Pori Bora (later known as Indrani Mukerjea) in 1987 in Shillong, Meghalaya.
 Her mother had befriended Siddhartha Das a few months earlier, and he was presented to society as Sheena's father.
 However, Indrani Mukerjea later said that her pregnancy was the result of having been raped at around age 14 by her father, Upendra Kumar Bora, and that the family had kept the rape a secret.
 Pori and Das then had a son named Mikhail (sometimes spelled Mekhail).

 Later, Siddhartha Das said they had lived together for three years and that he was the father of Sheena and Mikhail, but also said they had never become legally married.

 Pori Bora left Das in 1989, leaving her two children under the care of her parents, Upendra Kumar Bora and Durga Rani, in Guwahati, and moved to Kolkata.
 There she studied computers and stayed as a paying guest.
-Sheena and her brother were subsequently raised in the city of Guwahati by their maternal grandparents (one of whom was later alleged to be Sheena's biological father).
+Sheena and her brother were subsequently raised in the Guwahati by their maternal grandparents (one of whom was later alleged to be Sheena's biological father).

 In Kolkata, Indrani married Sanjeev Khanna in 1993, and the couple had a daughter Vidhie.
 They divorced in 2002, and Indrani married Peter Mukerjea the same year.
 Peter Mukerjea also had a son named Rahul from a previous marriage.

-When Sheena and Mikhail learned about her mother and moved to Mumbai in 2006, Indrani introduced them as her younger siblings, concealing their identity as her children.
+When Sheena and Mikhail learned about their mother and moved to Mumbai in 2006, Indrani introduced them as her younger siblings, concealing their identity as her children.
 Mikhail Bora later alleged that Indrani had him forcibly committed to a mental institution and tortured for a month in 2006 to cover up her identity as his mother.

-Sheena was admitted to St. Xavier's College where she obtained a Bachelor of Arts degree (2006–2009).
+Sheena was admitted to St. Xavier's College, Mumbai where she obtained a Bachelor of Arts degree (2006–2009).
 In 2009, she joined Reliance Infrastructure as a management trainee.
 In June 2011, Sheena joined Mumbai Metro One as an assistant manager.